He's the colour of nutmeg and the heat of ginger.

 Sprecher's Ginger Ale hails from Glendale, Wisconsin, and comes in a stout 16-oz. brown glass bottle (as opposed to the 12-oz. servings of the competition) with a penguin-in-hell motif on the label.
 Ooookay...
 I would re-classify this as a GB, pale and slightly cloudy—honestly so, as it's made with real ginger.
 The fire-brewing process gives Sprecher's a very nice, fine carbonation readily discernible from its pressurized-CO2 counterparts.
 Interestingly, Sprecher's seem to have hedged their bets on the sweetener, as this GB contains both high-fructose corn syrup (boo!) and raw Wisconsin honey (yea! and bonus point for local ingredients).
 A very good ginger drink, and one that I find popping up in more and more places, even somewhat out-of-the-way places.

 Thomas Kemper Ginger Peach, like the fruitier offerings from Reed's, defies easy comparison with most of the other entries.
 (I'm sure Kemper has a standard GA, but somehow or other I missed it.)
 But I don't want to dismiss it too easily, because it stands well on its own.
 Brewed with cane sugar, peach juice, northwestern honey, and natural flavour; bottled in brown glass.
 Certainly fruity, almost feminine, but the ginger doesn't get lost.
+[UPDATE: Kemper does indeed have a standard GA, again in brown glass with natural ingredients.
+Good, as expected.]

 Vernors bills itself as "The Original Ginger Soda—a Michigan Original Since 1866", and is in fact the oldest surviving American brand, but was not actually the first commercial GA in the States.
 It is, however, fairly widely distributed and was a frequent New Year's Eve selection when I was younger.
 While I have heard that Vernors is available in glass bottles, I've only ever found it in aluminum cans; presentation suffers somewhat accordingly.
 Still, an interesting GGA, aged in oaken barrels for three years, and with a unique note of vanilla.
 Made with a combination of natural and artificial flavours, as well as the high-fructose corn syrup you'd expect of a mass-produced brand (now owned by Dr. Pepper/Snapple).
+[UPDATE: The glass bottle is not just a rumour; Rocket Fizz now carries it!]

 Zuberfizz Rasberry Ginger Ale is made in Colorado by the Durango Soda Co., known mainly for cane-sugar sodas.
 Had I read the label carefully enough, this one would have been disqualified before purchase—not because of the fruit flavouring, but because it is a "zero calorie soda" sweetened with "ZSweet" (erythritol, described as "a natural sweetener" but evidently highly derived).
 I had a hard time getting past the ZSweet aftertaste, but will concede that the raspberry bouquet (natural flavours throughout) was rather more delicate than expected.
 Otherwise, the most notable quality (not apparent in brown glass) is the exceedingly pale, almost watery appearance.
 Might be someone's favourite drink...and they're welcome to it.
 I'll pass from now on.

-The one major shortcoming of this first annual (?) ginger binge is that it didn't include any drinks from England, the historic home of GB.
-With that caveat, however, some regional observations: Australia (Buderim, Bundaberg) and the Caribbean (DG in either formulation, Regatta) have the most consistently excellent GBs, with a couple of American entries (Maine Root, Sprecher's) breaking into the top tier.
+The one major shortcoming of this first [now third] annual ginger binge is that it didn't include any drinks from England, the historic home of GB.
+With that caveat, however, some regional observations: Australia (Buderim, Bundaberg) and the Caribbean (DG in either formulation, Regatta, Barritts) have the most consistently excellent GBs, with a couple of American entries (Maine Root, Sprecher's) breaking into the top tier.
 If the quality of ginger drinks from the States seems spotty, it should be borne in mind that there may be selection bias at work—Australia and the Caribbean could have their share of mediocre drinks as well, but those are far less likely to be imported to the States.
 And GB is, after all, an acquired taste for Americans, who are far more accustomed to DGAs and may find the very notion of a spicy soft drink unsettling.
 (This may also go some way toward explaining the identity crises posed by GAs labeled as GBs and vice-versa.)
-Still, the States can lay claim to some very good GGAs (Blenheim, Red Rock, Vernors) in addition to the two GBs cited above.
+Still, the States can lay claim to some very good GGAs (Americana, Blenheim, Goose Island, Red Rock, Vernors) in addition to the two GBs cited above.

 Well, it's been fun.
 Time for some sleep, and possibly a shot of insulin. : ) A happy New Year to all...